Juggling New Experiences

 Peer Assisted Study Sessions (PASS)

 A free and voluntary student-centred learning program.
-In PASS you will meet and work with other students to understand the content of your unit/s and develop study strategies to help improve your academic performance.
+In PASS you will meet and work with other students to understand the content of your subjects and develop study strategies to help improve your academic performance.

 Mentoring and Transition Equals Success (MATES) is a program that links trained and experienced student mentors with first year students for the first six weeks of session.